 Sec.
-402. Claims Relating to Atmospheric Testing.
+100202.
+Claims Relating to Atmospheric Testing.

-This section makes changes to eligibility under the existing RECA statute for victims and on-site participants (e.g. military personnel) exposed to fallout due to atmospheric testing prior to 1962 at the Nevada Test Site.
-It adds affected areas and permits first-time eligibility for claims related to the Trinity Test.
+This section makes changes to eligibility under the existing RECA statute for survivors exposed to fallout due to atmospheric nuclear testing prior to 1962 at the Nevada Test Site.
+It adds new affected areas and permits first-time eligibility for claims related to the Trinity Test.
 It modifies qualifying cancers and adjusts one-time compensation levels to account for inflation.

 Sec.
-403. Claims Relating to Uranium Mining.
+100203.
+Claims Relating to Uranium Mining.

-This section permits eligibility for RECA compensation for uranium mine workers who worked in mines across the United States related to the government's nuclear program and developed cancers.
-It makes changes to eligibility standards such as work history, permitted occupations at the mines, dates employed in the mines (e.g. permitted up to the end of the Cold War), and the eligible disease list.
+This section broadens eligibility for RECA compensation for uranium mine workers who worked in mines across the United States related to the nuclear program and developed cancers.
+It makes changes to eligibility standards such as work history, permitted occupations at the mines, dates employed in the mines, and the eligible disease list.

 Sec.
-404. Claims Relating to Manhattan Project Waste.
+100204.
+Claims Relating to Manhattan Project Waste.